 When in Spain, it’s not just the historic sights or breathtaking cities like Barcelona and Madrid that’ll grab your attention.
 The grocery stores in Spain are equally fascinating!
 Overwhelmed by choices?
 Let’s make it simple.

-Quick Peek: My Top 10 Grocery Stores in Spain
+Top 10 Grocery Stores in Spain

 Beyond its scenic landscapes, Spain has various grocery stores, from local gems to global bigwigs.